V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20231227-punchline-reports.md

-# Proposal: Use the "Punchline Reports" Method
+# Proposed: Use the "Punchline Reports" Method

 ## Metadata